 In the first part of the article, I summarized the benefits of cycling, which were proved by scientific studies.
 I spent more than 15 hours on this part alone.
 I went through dozens of studies and summarized their results in a comprehensible form.

 The second part of the article summarizes the cycling benefits that result from the ones presented in the first part.
 These are the benefits that are often discussed and presented.
-It is up to you if you take advantage of them or not.
-I do and I can recommend you do the same.
+It is up to you to take advantage of them or not.
+I do, and I can recommend that you do the same.

-In the end, I’ve debunked one cycling myth mentioned in various articles of established websites & magazines.
-I’ve provided empirical evidence to substantiate the claim about bone density.
+In the end, I’ve debunked one cycling myth mentioned in various articles of established websites and magazines and provided empirical evidence to substantiate the claim about bone density.

-Let me know in the comments section what your favorite benefits of cycling are and which ones I should add.
-I am looking forward to your suggestions.
+In the comments section, please tell me your favorite cycling benefits and which ones I should add.
+I look forward to your suggestions.

 I too am suffering from little bit of depression.
 I am looking forward to taking up cycling as a hobby and a way of physical strengthening.
 So I am still on the negative end of spectrum hoping to cross over.
 I would love to share my experience in a few days.
 Thanks for the article.